 The best brake fluid for your Mercedes-Benz brake system is printed on the cap of the brake fluid reservoir.
 Most likely is going to be DOT 4+ Brake Fluid.

-If your Mercedes-Benz requires DOT 4+ brake fluid do not use brake fluid from auto parts store that says DOT 3, 4, 5 and 5.1.
+If your Mercedes-Benz requires DOT 4+ brake fluid do not use brake fluid from the auto parts store that says DOT 3, 4, 5, or 5.1.

-DOT 4+ specifications are similiar to DOT 4 brake fluid but with higher boiling point to prevent brake fluid from forming vapor locks at high temperatures
+DOT 4+ specifications are similar to DOT 4 brake fluid, but with a higher boiling point to prevent brake fluid from vaporizing locks at high temperatures.

-Most models including E, C, S, CLS, ML, GL, R Class, the recommended Mercedes-Benz brake fluid is DOT 4 plus.
+Most models including the E, C, S, CLS, ML, GL, or R Class recommended Mercedes-Benz brake fluid which is DOT 4 plus.